ing-systems/crcxx/README.md

 The crate compute CRC-8/16/32/64 using various methods.
 It is applicable for small embedded systems and modern desktops and servers.
 No unsafe or architecture specific code.

-# Usage of High Level API
-TODO !

-# Usage of Low Level API

-The low level API don't handle preprocessing and postprocessing of CRC value.

 ### Processing using no lookup table, single byte per step

 The slowest method.
 No additional memory required.